Multicultural Academic Council Mentoring Program

 - Currently-enrolled, full-time doctoral student or employed postdoctoral fellow/associate

-- Must have completed at least two years in a doctoral program
+- Must have completed at least one year in a doctoral program

 - View the application for peer mentors

-MAC invites first and second year doctoral students to apply to participate in the MAC Mentoring Program as mentees, which brings senior graduate students and postdocs together with beginning graduate students for monthly discussion sessions focused on common issues faced by early career graduate students.
+MAC invites first year doctoral students to apply to participate in the MAC Mentoring Program as mentees, which brings more advanced graduate students and postdocs together with beginning graduate students for monthly discussion sessions focused on common issues faced by early career graduate students.

 - View the application for mentees

-Peer mentor and mentee applications are solicited through early September.
-The MAC Mentoring Program runs on a late September through late March schedule.
+Peer mentor and mentee applications are due August 30.
+The MAC Mentoring Program runs on an academic year schedule.

 Please contact MAC at Multicultural.Academic.Council@gmail.com